Intel 8080: 8-bit instructions

-All 8-bit operations with two operands can only be performed on the 8-bit accumulator (the A register).
+All 8-bit ALU operations with two operands can only be performed on the 8-bit accumulator (the A register).
 The other operand can be either an immediate value, another 8-bit register, or a memory byte addressed by the 16-bit register pair HL.
 Increments and decrements can be performed on any 8 bit register or an HL-addressed memory byte.
 Direct copying is supported between any two 8-bit registers and between any 8-bit register and an HL-addressed memory byte.
 Due to the regular encoding of the MOV instruction (using a quarter of available opcode space), there are redundant codes to copy a register into itself (MOV B,B, for instance), which are of little use, except for delays.
-However, the systematic opcode for MOV M,M is instead used to encode the halt (HLT) instruction, halting execution until an external reset or interrupt occurs.
+The systematic opcode for MOV M,M is instead used to encode the halt (HLT) instruction, halting execution until an external reset or interrupt occurs.